dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/file-fetcher.md

 **Return Value**

-A BOOL value that indicates whether the PDF reading mode is set successfully.
+A boolean value that indicates whether the PDF reading mode is set successfully.

 ### hasNextImageToFetch